 Additional Information Specific to PhD Admissions

-- Students may apply directly to the PhD program without a Master's degree.
-A solid background in computer science or one or more fields of science and engineering is strongly suggested.
+• Students may apply directly to the PhD program without a Master's degree.

-- Applicants who are admitted to the PhD program generally have a grade-point average of at least 3.5 in their undergraduate study.
+• Applicants to the PhD program generally have a grade-point average of at least 3.5 in their undergraduate study.

 Current UCSB Graduate Students